zer0Kerbal/BehemothAerospaceEngineering/docs/ManualInstallation.md

 ### If Downloaded from CurseForge/OverWolf manual download

-To install, place the BehemothAerospaceEngineering folder inside your Kerbal Space Program's GameData folder:
+To install, place the `BehemothAerospaceEngineering` folder inside your Kerbal Space Program's GameData folder:

-* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**, including any other fork:
+* **REMOVE ANY OLD VERSIONS OF THE PRODUCT BEFORE INSTALLING**
   * Delete `<KSP_ROOT>/GameData/BehemothAerospaceEngineering`
 * Extract the package's `BehemothAerospaceEngineering/` folder into your KSP's GameData folder as follows:
   * `<PACKAGE>/BehemothAerospaceEngineering` --> `<KSP_ROOT>/GameData`